 Operating in a global marketplace requires us to compete with other global manufacturers which, in some instances, benefit from lower product costs and favorable foreign exchange rates.
-Currently we are experiencing rising costs, particularly for healthcare, employee benefits, metals and other materials and energy.
+Currently we are experiencing rising employment costs and unpredictable material costs, particularly fluctuating metal costs, used to build our products.
 As a result, we may encounter greater pricing pressures that prevent us from fully covering escalating costs.